svarsstad/ComboPractice/README.md

 # ComboPractice
-I'll try to combine stuff I've learned in schooland do somethings i've only read or heard about.
+I'll try to combine stuff I've learned in school and do somethings i've only read or heard about.

-build and run Universerver, then build and run anynumber of clients
+build and run Universerver, then build and run any number of clients

-you can send messages from client to server, it doesnt show yet but they do arrive. the server will then fill up your memory sending messages to itself... but i'm working on that...
+you can send messages from client to server and the other way.

+there is some SQL database stuff, but its not doing much at the time.